 - what deductions, credits, and expenses do you qualify for?
 Check the list and make sure you include these on your tax return;

 - what income tax has already been withheld?
 If you’re a non-resident paying Part XIII income tax, much of this is deducted at source so you may not need to include it on your tax return unless you are claiming a refund.
-Also bear in mind that some forms of Canadian income are not taxed, such as gifts and lottery winnings, so they won’t need to be included;
+Also bear in mind that some forms of Canadian income are not taxed, such as gifts and lottery winnings; you don’t need to include these;

-- if you are over 65 and receiving a Canadian pension, there are a number of ways you can defer tax payments.
+- if you are over 65 and receiving a Canadian pension, there are many ways you can defer tax payments.
 For example, splitting your pension eligibility with your partner or using a registered retirement savings plan (RRSP).
 See here for more details;

 - whether you can transfer any savings into an offshore account or tax-free savings account.

 - Can you claim a personal tax credit?
 If you are a non-resident, you are eligible for a personal tax credit if you earn 90% of more of your worldwide income in Canada.
-This amounted to $12,069 in 2019.
+This amounted to CA$12,069 in 2019.

 Paying Canadian taxes abroad

 The deadlines for paying tax owed in Canada is 30 April.
 If you or your spouse/common-law partner is self-employed, however, you must file your taxes by 15 June.

 You can pay Canadian taxes in a number of different ways.
 These include:

 - Credit or debit card